YoshihiroTakeda/PCFNet/README.md

 # PCFNet
-This repository is the official implementation of the paper "Mining for Protoclusters at $z\sim4$ from photometric datasets with Deep Learning" ([Takeda et al. 2024](https://doi.org/10.3847/1538-4357/ad8a67)).
+This repository is the official implementation of PCFNet in the paper "Mining for Protoclusters at $z\sim4$ from Photometric Datasets with Deep Learning" ([Takeda et al. 2024](https://doi.org/10.3847/1538-4357/ad8a67)).

 ## Demostraion of PCFNet with mock data
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/YoshihiroTakeda/PCFNet/blob/main/example/mock_demonstration.ipynb)

-Now, you can find the demonstration of the PCFNet with mock data in the notebook `mock_demonstration.ipynb`.
+Now, you can find the demonstration of PCFNet with mock data in the notebook `example/mock_demonstration.ipynb`.

 ## Usage